DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/gpu/vm-gpu.md

       resourceName: nvidia.com/GP104GL_TESLA_P4 # (3)!
     ```

-    1. 默认不要更改
-    2. 当前 pci 设备的 vednor id
+    1. Do not change this by default
+    2. Vendor ID of the current PCI device
-    3. GPU Operator 注册到节点的 GPU 信息
+    3. GPU information registered by GPU Operator on the node

-5. 获取 vGPU 信息示例（仅适用于 vGPU）：在标记为 `nvidia.com/gpu.workload.config=vm-gpu` 的节点（例如 `work-node-2`）上查看节点信息，
+5. Example of obtaining vGPU information (only applicable to vGPU):
+   View the node information on the node marked as `nvidia.com/gpu.workload.config=vm-gpu`,
-   Capacity 中的 `nvidia.com/GRID_P4-1Q: 8` 表示可用 vGPU：
+   such as `work-node-2`, in the Capacity section, `nvidia.com/GRID_P4-1Q: 8` indicates the available vGPU:

     ```bash
     kubectl describe node work-node-2